 Test summary and Conclusion

-[When the testing is complete, this section will be updated:] The Planning Data Format provides the Unified Modeling Language (UML) model for the Service Provider’s planning data.
+[When the testing is complete, this section will be updated:] The Planning Information Formats provides the Unified Modeling Language (UML) model for the Provider’s planning data.
 XML schemas were developed to follow the UML model.
-The UML model and XML schema were developed to render (translate) data from the planning data to suit the applications envisioned for the PDF.
+The UML model and XML schema were developed to render (translate) data from the planning data to suit the applications envisioned for the PIF.

-For the prototype testing, data generated by the Service Provider’s operational systems were converted into the standard XML document using the PDF XML schema.
-On the receiving side, the standard XML document was rendered into a view that represented the view required by the Service User’s Agency system.
-The end-to-end flow and demonstrating that the schema can accommodate the essential cross support information from a Service User’s native system is what establishes the viability of the model/schema and convinces potential users that it’s a workable standard.
+For the prototype testing, data generated by the Provider’s operational systems were converted into the standard XML document using the PIF XML schema.
+On the receiving side, the standard XML document was rendered into a view that represented the view required by the User’s Agency system.
+The end-to-end flow and demonstrating that the schema can accommodate the essential cross support information from a User’s native system is what establishes the viability of the model/schema and convinces potential users that it’s a workable standard.

 Test cases performed are shown in Table 3-1.
 The table lists the test phase, description, content, transport mechanism, success and completeness percentage.
 In the event of discrepancies, troubleshooting was conducted by the participants in the test and discussed, if necessary, with the CSS-SM WG.